Tanz 23/24

-The performance was a part of a series of events (an Re(De)generate Art exhibition, a live performance on Tamka street, and a pre-performance lecture) dedicated to Bauhaus, organised and hosted by the experimental art space Curie City.
+as part of a series of events : Re(De)generate Art Exhibition, live performances on Tamka street, and a pre-performance lecture, dedicated to Bauhaus, organized and hosted by the experimental art space Curie City.

 poster designed by Ola Jasionowska